fern-api/fern/CONTRIBUTING.md

 3. Generate a TypeScript SDK for the IR by running `fern generate --api ir-types-vXXX`
 4. Update all `package.json` files to use new `ir-sdk` npm version.
    Run `yarn install`
-5. Run `pnpm comile`.
+5. Run `pnpm compile`.
 You will see compile errors related to your schema changes.

 **Step 2: Write a reverse migration**